This section has good descriptions of how to classify certain types of work a software engineer does, and how to

 - Adopting a new well documented API

 These things have some value, but are also easy and probably low in business impact, and low in visibility.
 As the guide says, snack sized work is good to fill in gaps or could be good to hand off to someone with less experience performing these tasks in general.

 These can also be useful to build some “momentum” or inertia as a new contributor, with a new technology, or on a new team.

-But just like in life outside programming, a diet should not consist solely of snacks.
+But just like in life outside programming, a healthy diet does not consist solely of snacks.

 “Preening” is lower impact work like snacking but instead of low visibility, it’s high-visibility work.

 This made me think of taking on a pet project for a boss.
 It might be highly visible work because the boss has asked for it, but it’s also lower in impact to the business since it’s a pet project.

 Preening projects might still be useful to help build trust (the “right hand man” archetype) and reputation between colleagues, trust is important, but the project may not benefit the individual’s skill growth or development either.

 The author encourages the reader to strike a balance between work that is valued at the org, and personal growth.

-Ghosts are low-impact, but very high-effort projects that aren’t quite done.
+Ghosts are low-impact, high-effort projects that aren’t quite done.
 A new person may be brought in to try and solve these problems!
 Equipped with their new energy, maybe they can crack the nut.

 Taking the time to understand the status quo before shifting it will always repay diligence with results.